vncsmnl/vncsmnl/README.md

     },
     currentFocus: "Python",
     fun: "Two bytes meet.
 The first byte asks, 'Are you ill?'
-          The second byte replies, 'No, just feeling a bit off.'"
+          The second byte replies, 'No, just feeling a bit off. 🤣'" };
-};
 ```